Advanced Education in General Dentistry - Certificate

 For additional information about the AEGD Certificate, visit our website.

-All courses within this program are taught face-to-face, on campus at the School of Dentistry in Dallas.
+All courses within this program are taught face-to-face, on campus at the College of Dentistry in Dallas.
 This program may require off-campus assignments at local, Dallas-Fort Worth Metroplex hospitals or dental clinics.

 This program prepares students for the opportunity to pursue an occupational license.
 Please refer to the Notification for Students Pursuing an Occupational License in our catalog for additional information.